 Hi there, thank you for stopping by to read my blog.
 Cookies are always a welcome treat, whether eaten here at home, or shared amongst fiends.
 Today, both our Post Lady and shopping delivery man both took parcels of the cookies away with them.
-I hope it inspires you to try this recipe for Walnut and Chocolate Chunk Cookies, have fun and share your feasting with others!
+I hope it inspires you to try this recipe for Walnut Chocolate Chunk Cookies, have fun and share your feasting with others.

 So walnuts?
 Just done a lil bit of research and it seems they are very good for you.
 The BBC report I read claimed that, out of the most commonly eaten nuts, Walnuts had twice the number of antioxidants in them compared to the other nuts tested.
 Well I’m not going to argue with the Beeb.
 Also, in truth, I don’t really know what antioxidants are, or what they do.
 Yet it seems they are good to have in your body.

 Now some, could say these cookiesare a ‘health food’ based on this evidence.
 I couldn’t possibly make such a claim.
-What I do believe and feel quite strongly about is this: As part of a healthy balanced diet, a couple of homemade cookies are better for you than eating lots of processed (especially low fat, low calorie, so called diet food) products that contain a myriad of stabilisers, hidden sugars, mould growth inhibitors etc, so they can have a longer shelf life in the shops.
+What I do believe and feel quite strongly about is this: As part of a healthy balanced diet, a couple of homemade cookies are better for you than eating lots of processed,especially low fat, low calorie, so called diet food products.
+Containing a myriad of stabilisers, hidden sugars, mould growth inhibitors etc, all so they can have a longer shelf life in the shops.

 Anyhow enough of my opinions on food.
 What really counts and makes it worthwhile baking is taste and texture.
 And yes these cookies hit the spot on both counts!
-The recipe came about as I had run out of normal plain white flour, so I had to improvise!
+The recipe came about as I had run out of normal plain white flour, so I had to improvise.
 Fortunately they turned out beautifully.
 Both recipes are equally as tasty.